Population estimates for England and Wales

-For mid-2017 the PDS has largely replaced the NHSCR in our methods.
-Like the NHSCR the PDS records the movements of patients and is combined with PRDS data held by individual former HAs, to produce estimates of migration between local authorities.
-However, the PDS records a higher number of moves than the NHSCR did and we do not fully understand all of the reasons for this difference.
-Consequently we have used a combination of PDS data and the relationship between the PDS and NHSCR for the mid-2017 estimates.
+For mid-2017 and mid-2018 the PDS has largely replaced the NHSCR in our methods.
+Like the NHSCR, the PDS records the movements of patients and is combined with PRDS data held by individual former HAs to produce estimates of migration between local authorities.
+The PDS records a higher number of moves than the NHSCR did and we do not fully understand all of the reasons for this difference.
+Consequently, we have used a combination of PDS data and the relationship between the PDS and NHSCR for the mid-2017 and mid-2018 estimates.
 Further details of this are given in Appendix 1.

-For mid-2017 MYE, the counts of moves from Scotland and from Northern Ireland (to England and Wales) were obtained using PDS weekly extracts of record changes.
+For the 2017 and 2018 mid-year estimate (MYE), the counts of moves from Scotland and from Northern Ireland (to England and Wales) were obtained using PDS weekly extracts of record changes.

 The records are compared between the current year and the previous year, and this enables the identification of people who have changed their postcode during the period.
 For the purpose of estimating the population, it is assumed that a person who changes their local authority of residence between one year and the next is a migrant.

 The majority of internal migration moves reflect someone living in one area of England and Wales at the start of the year and another one at the end of the year.
-This type of move is called a “transition”.
-Not all moves are of this type, however.
-People may move multiple times within the year, babies might be born after the start of the year and move to a new address before the end of the year, and people present at the start of the year might move and then die or emigrate before the end of the year.
-These types of moves are collectively called “within-year moves”.
+This type of move is called a “transition”, but not all moves are of this type.
+For example, if people move multiple times in a year, babies move within the year they are born, or if people die or emigrate before the end of a year, these are collectively called “within-year moves”.
 The PRDS cannot capture the migration of those who move during the year but who were not registered with a GP at one of the two mid-year time points.
-However, both the PDS and the NHSCR do pick up these types of moves.
+However, both the PDS and the NHSCR pick up these types of moves.

 The fundamental approach to estimating internal migration within England and Wales is to compare people's area of residence on their health registration with that in the previous year.
-We know that one weakness of that approach was that people moving to (or leaving) higher education might be slow to update their registration so we would not identify all the moves into student areas, or into areas where graduates tended to move to after completing their studies.
+We know one weakness of this approach was that people moving to or leaving higher education might be slow to update their registration.
+This would mean we would not identify all the moves into student areas, or into areas where graduates tended to move to after completing their studies.
 We have used several methods to try to account for these moves.

-For the 2012 to 2016 internal migration estimates we improved our methods by linking the health registration data with data from the Higher Education Statistics Agency (HESA).
-The HESA data showed where students were registered by their university as living and this allowed us to make more accurate estimates of the numbers of people moving to study in each area.
-However, it did not tell us where people (in particular, those people who were slow in updating their health registration) moved after completing their studies.
-Rather than simply assume that those people stayed in the area in which they studied (which would result in over-estimating the population of that area), we used a simple model in which people completing their studies and not updating their health registration record would be assumed to move back to their health registration address over time.
+For the mid-2012 to mid-2016 internal migration estimates we improved our methods by linking the health registration data with data from the Higher Education Statistics Agency (HESA).
+The HESA data showed where students were registered by their university as living, and this allowed us to make more accurate estimates of people moving to study in each area.
+However, it did not tell us where people – in particular those slow in updating their health registration – moved after completing their studies.
+Rather than assuming those people stayed in the area where they studied (which would result in over-estimating the population of that area), we used a model which assumed people completing their studies and not updating their health registration record would move back to their health registration address over time.

-For 2017 (and subsequent) MYEs we have improved this method by introducing a new end-of-studies methodology – the Higher Education Leavers Methodology (HELM).
+Since the mid-2017 MYEs we improved this method by introducing a new end-of-studies approach – the Higher Education Leavers Methodology (HELM).
 This method distributes those higher education leavers who have not updated their Patient Register address after leaving higher education, using the movement patterns of students who have previously left higher education.

 The method can be summarised as follows:

-identify those people who need to have their area of residence imputed; these will be health registration records previously linked to the HESA data where there is no longer a HESA record (so the person has left higher education) and where the health registration record has not been updated during the year
+- identify people who need their area of residence imputed; this will be from health registration records (not updated during the year) previously linked to HESA data, but no longer with a HESA record as the person has left higher education

-identify similar people (that is, leaving higher education in that area and not updating their health registration in the first year) from three years previously and use the health registration record to estimate the distribution of destinations (we use data from three years previously so we can collect information from a largely completed cohort of movers; using three years is judged to be the best balance between using recent data to reflect current patterns and using older data to maximise the proportion of people who have updated their health registration)
+- identify similar people (those who have left higher education but not updated their health registration during the first year) from three years previously and use their health registration records to estimate the distribution of destinations; three years is judged to be the best balance of using recent and older data to both reflect current patterns and maximise the proportion of updated registrations

-apply the estimated distribution to those people to be imputed; the random imputation is done in such a way that there will be no systematic biases in destinations chosen but the final distribution will be very close to the initially-estimated distribution
+- apply the estimated distribution to people to be imputed; the random imputation avoids systematic bias in destinations chosen, but the final distribution will be close to the initially estimated distribution

-In contrast to the previous methodology, which continued to distribute students over time, the HELM distributes all higher education leavers to their imputed destination in the first year after they finished higher education.
-Although this does introduce some inaccuracy, as some of the moves informing the destination distributions took place in the second or third year after leaving higher education, this is offset to some extent by the fact that although those moves may have been recorded in the second or third year following leaving higher education, some of these will have been “lagged” moves that actually took place in the first year after leaving study.
+Unlike the previous methodology, which distributed students over time, HELM distributes all higher education leavers to their imputed destination in the first year after they finished higher education.
+There is some inaccuracy because a number of moves informing the destinations distributions took place in the second or third year after leaving higher education.
+This is offset by the fact that some moves may have been “lagged”; that is, occurring in the first year, but recorded in the second or third year after leaving higher education.
 There is a further offsetting effect in that the destination distributions assume that any individuals who did not change address in any of the three years after leaving higher education remained in their local authority of study while some of these may have moved (but not updated their health registration).

 Internal migration and special populations